Casa de Campo, Dominican Republic

 Casa de Campo (Spanish for "Country House") is a Ponderosa-style tropical seaside residential community in La Romana on the southeast coast of the Dominican Republic.
-It was developed in 1975 by Gulf+Western on 7000 acres of its Central Romana sugar mill's land.
+It was developed in the 1970s by Gulf and Western Industries on 7000 acres of its Central Romana sugar mill's land.

 History

-The name is Spanish for "Country House," and it was originally a retreat for Charles Bluhdorn, who built his estate in 1975 on Gulf+Western's sugar mill property, Central Romana.
+The name is Spanish for "Country House," and it was originally a retreat for Charles Bluhdorn, who built his estate during the 1970s on Gulf and Western's sugar mill property, Central Romana.
 When he died in 1983, it became the first resort in the country.
 One of Bluhdorn's friends, the famous Dominican designer Oscar de la Renta, was hired to do the interior design for Casa de Campo.
-After Bluhdorn's death, the Cuban-American Fanjul family (the world's top sugar barons), bought Casa and opened it to paying guests.
+After Bluhdorn's death, the Cuban-American Fanjul family bought Casa and opened it to paying guests.

 Villas and marina

-There are two types of villas that can be owned: "punto de villas" own only the land, with parking lots and landscaped spaces as common areas.
+There are two types of villas that can be owned: "punto de villas" and "villas con solar propio".
+"Punto de villas" own only the land, with parking lots and landscaped spaces as common areas.
 "Villas con solar propio" have ownership of an entire area, which includes parking lots and the landscape.
 About 10% of the residences at the resort are low-rise condos in buildings no higher than four levels.
 About 70% of the properties are large estates.

 Casa de Campo has over 1,700 private villas, which range in price from US$1,000,000 to US$24,000,000, making it also one of the countries' most affluent communities, comparable to the Hamptons.

 Completed in 2000, Casa de Campo has a modern, 400-berth marina, complete with a shipyard with a 120-ton TraveLift designed by Italian architect, Gian Franco Fini to resemble Portofino.
 Surrounding this harbor are over 70 restaurants, shops, bars, and homes.
 In 2010, the Casa de Campo Marina played host to the Rolex Farr 40 sailing cup.